 And I believe that there will be good things that happen from this.

-I think just as your anger uh and your recitations of your observations of the media are very clear to you, I think they are clear to more and more people, particularly young people.
+I think just as your anger and your recitations of your observations of the media are very clear to you, I think they are clear to more and more people, particularly young people.

 You talk about McConnell and these other Republicans that you like.

-Is the answer they give.
+They won't cover us, is the answer they give.

 Be right back.